QUTCC: Quantile Uncertainty Training and Conformal Calibration for Imaging Inverse Problems: Methodology

 \subsection{Simultaneous quantile regression}

-In order to train our neural network to predict an arbitrary quantile image, we use pinball loss ($L_q$), an asymmetric loss function commonly used in quantile regression (Eq.~\ref{eq:pinball_loss}), where $\hat{x}$ denotes the predicted value, $x$ represents the ground truth, and $q \in (0, 1)$ is the quantile of interest:
+We leverage ideas from simultaneous quantile regression to train a single neural network, $f_{\theta}(\mathbf y, q)$, to predict any conditional quantile, $q$, of the joint distribution.
+The network $f_{\theta}(\mathbf y, q)$ -- an attention U-Net~\citep{ronneberger2015u,oktay2018attention} with a quantile-embedding -- is conditioned on the parameter $q$, to predict the conditional quantile.
+The image estimate is obtained by querying the network at $q=0.5$, which gives us the median image:

-When $q \neq 0.5$, the pinball loss introduces asymmetry by penalizing overestimates and underestimates unequally.
-Specifically, when $q > 0.5$, the loss assigns a greater penalty to underestimations (i.e., when $\hat{x} < x$), encouraging the model to predict higher values.
-Conversely, for $q < 0.5$, overestimations (i.e., when $\hat{x} > x$) incur a larger penalty, biasing predictions downward.
-This asymmetry enables the loss function to model conditional quantiles of the target distribution, in contrast to losses like mean squared error (MSE), which are symmetric and designed to estimate the conditional mean.
-At each training step, the quantile parameter, $q$ is randomly sampled and used to both condition the network and as an input to the loss function.
-This allows the model to learn from different parts of the conditional distribution.
+To train the neural network to predict an arbitrary conditional quantile image, we use pinball loss, (Eq.~\ref{eq:pinball_loss}).
+At each training step, the quantile parameter, $q$ is randomly sampled and used to both condition the network \textit{and} as an input to the loss function.
+This allows the model to learn the full conditional quantile function, rather than a discrete, fixed quantile value as in prior image-to-image regression methods~\citep{angelopoulos2022image, ye2025learned}.
 The total loss is given by:

-where $f_{\theta}$ is a neural network with parameters $\theta$, and $f_{\theta}(y_i, q)$ is the output of the neural network given an input measurement, $y_i$ and quantile value $q$.
-This loss is minimized with the Adam optimizer using backpropagation.
-During training the neural network learns a full conditional quantile function, rather than a discrete, fixed quantile value as in prior image-to-image regression methods~\citep{angelopoulos2022image, ye2025learned}.
+where $f_{\theta}$ is a neural network with parameters $\theta$, and $f_{\theta}(\mathbf y_i, q)$ is the output of the neural network given an input measurement, $\mathbf y_i$ and quantile value $q$.
+The loss is an expectation over both the data distribution $(x, y) \sim D_{\text{t}}$ and quantile levels $q \sim \mathcal{U}(0,1)$, explicitly reflecting the uniform sampling used during training.
+This loss is minimized with the Adam optimizer~\citep{kingma2014adam} using backpropagation.
+The neural network weights are shared across different quantile predictions, limiting quantile crossing.
+The proposed network is shown in Fig.~\ref{fig:architecture}, and the full architecture and training details are described in Appendix~\ref{sup:experiment_details},~\ref{sup:model_arch}.